seung-lab/cloud-volume/README.md

 # cloud-volume

-Python client for reading and writing to Neuroglancer Precomputed volumes on cloud services. (https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed)
+Cloud-Volume is a library for writing services that work with the "precomputed" volume type for Neuroglancer.
+These volumes are typically stored in AWS S3 or Google GS (and the library can work with those services given appropriate credentials), but they can also be stored on a regular webserver, and the library can generate the appropriate file hierarchies for that as well. (https://github.com/google/neuroglancer/tree/master/src/neuroglancer/datasource/precomputed)

-When working with a particular dataset, say an EM scan of a mouse, fish, or fly brain, you'll typically store that as a grayscale data layer accessible to neuroglancer.
-You may store additional labelings and processing results as other layers.
+A typical dataset for Neuroglancer might be an EM scan of a mouse, fish, or fly brain.
+It is normally stored that as a grayscale data layer accessible to neuroglancer.
+You may store additional labelings and processing results (such as segmentation) as other layers.

 ## Setup

-You'll need to set up your cloud credentials as well as the main install.
-On linux, installation requires python3-dev and g++.
+Cloud-volume is written for Python 3, and on linux requires g++ and python3-dev.
+After installation, you'll also need to set up your cloud credentials.

 ### Credentials